Aquaman Leak Detection Blog

 • The return line

-These are the three areas to look at closely if you see water on the floor of the pump room.
+If you see water on the pump room floor, look at these three areas closely.
 The hoses or lines that take in water and force it back to the pool after filtering may be loose.
 Tighten the threaded connections if needed.

 Motor Seal Shaft

 A motor seal shaft leak is easy to identify.
 You will notice dripping from the area of the seal shaft in the pump housing.
 The seal keeps water from contacting the electrical parts of the pump motor.
-Replacing the seal can be easily accomplished.
-It should frequently be checked for leaks to protect a larger electrical issue from developing.
+Replacing the seal is easy.
+Check for leaks regularly to prevent a larger electrical issue from developing.

 An ignored seal leak will cause water to damage the motor and cause significant problems.
-The impeller that turns on the shaft controls pressure to the moving water.
-It can also crack and water can damage the shaft seal and motor.
+The impeller that turns on the shaft controls the pressure on the moving water.
+It can also crack, causing a leak.
+Address this quickly because water damage to the shaft seal and motor will likely require pump replacement.
 Check the impeller, too.

 Intake Leaks